 The magic of Disney takes to sea aboard Disney Cruise Line’s fleet of well-maintained cruise ships.
-For the past 25 years, Disney has sailed the seas with just four ships.
-However, between 2022 and 2025, the cruise line will double its fleet, adding three more ships in an all-new class and purchasing a fourth — set to be DCL’s biggest ship yet.
+For 10 years (from 2012 to 2022), Disney sailed the seas with just four ships.
+However, between 2022 and 2025, the cruise line has been in the process of doubling its fleet, adding three more ships in an all-new class and purchasing a fourth — set to be DCL’s biggest vessel yet.

 If you’re wondering how each ship compares across Disney Cruise Line — including size, age, and amenities — look no further than our guide to Disney’s cruise ships.